March 10, 2026

 • Avoid driving ATVs with a passenger, or riding as a passenger.
 Most ATVs are designed to carry only one person.

-• Do not permit children to drive or ride adult ATVs.
+• Do not let children drive or ride on adult ATVs.
 Children are involved in about one-third of all ATV-related deaths and hospital emergency room injuries.
 Most of these deaths and injuries occur when a child is driving or riding on an adult ATV.

 A teen girl drives an ATV through a dirt road in the forest while wearing a helmet.